 After escaping to safety, what the player does is largely up to him.

 To be sure, there are a number of sub-tasks that the player must do.
 All are generic and uninteresting.
-They invariably involve taking contracts from local militia, weapons vendors, mercenary "buddies", or anonymous voices behind cellphones, and then killing someone or blowing something up.
+They invariably involve taking contracts from local militia, weapons vendors, mercenary "buddies", or anonymous voices behind cellphones, and then killing some person or destroying some thing.

 Man versus environment